Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/far-prophet.md

 At 25th level, you finally comprehend what the voices meant to tell you!
 You gain the following benefits.
 - You gain proficiency in all skills.
 - Pick one ability score.
 Ability checks made with that score are made at advantage.
-- When inflicting a creature with psychic damage or the charmed or frightened condition, you ignore the target's immunity or resistance to this damage type or conditions.
+- You ignore a creature's resistance or immunity to pyschic damage and the charmed and frightened conditions. inflicting a creature with the charmed or frightened condition, you ignore the target's immunity or resistance.
 - You can cast Gate once per day and make a Wisdom (Insight) check.
 The Gate can only lead to a location within the Far Realms.
 On the next round at initiative count 10, an aberration of your choice whose CR is less than half the result of the check will emerge through the Gate.
 The aberration will obey your requests, though it returns through the Gate when the spell ends.